Roophee/kottans-frontend/README.md

 [Demo](https://roophee.github.io/a-tiny-js-world-oop/)

 It was an exciting assignment.
-Thanks to my mentor for your patience.
+Thanks to my mentor for his patience.
 OOP is a convenient and functional programming paradigm.
-Encapsulation, inheritance and polymorphism allow you to write code without duplication without losing functionality.
+Encapsulation, inheritance and polymorphism allow you to write code without duplication and no losing in functionality.

 Thank you for this experience and knowledge !!!